Soostone/hadron/README.md

 ## TODO

+  - Escape newlines instead of all-out Base64 encoding in internal binary protocol (i.e. emit 0xff 0x0a for newline, and 0xff 0xff
+    for 0xff). (gregorycollins)

+  - Hand-roll a parseLine function break on newlines and tab characters using elemIndex. (gregorycollins)

-  - Add a `loadTap` function to support loading small files directly into memory, as opposed to a full-blown join.
+  - Add a `loadTap` function to support loading small files directly into memory, as opposed to a full-blown join. bytestring-mmap?

   - Make launchHadoop logging real-time